Andrew Mountbatten-Windsor: Initiatives

-While touring India as a part of the Queen's Diamond Jubilee in 2012, Andrew became interested in the work of Women's Interlink Foundation (WIF), a charity which helps women acquire skills to earn income.
-He and his family later initiated Key to Freedom, a project which tries to "find a route to market for products made by WIF".
+While touring India as part of the Queen's Diamond Jubilee in 2012, Andrew became interested in the work of Women's Interlink Foundation (WIF), a charity that helps women acquire skills to earn an income.
+He and his family later initiated Key to Freedom, a project intended to "find a route to market for products made by WIF".

-In 2014 Andrew founded the Pitch@Palace initiative to support entrepreneurs with the amplification and acceleration of their business ideas.
-Entrepreneurs selected for Pitch@Palace Bootcamp were officially invited by Andrew to attend St James's Palace in order to pitch their ideas and to be connected with potential investors, mentors and business contacts.
-In May 2018 he visited China and opened the Pitch@Palace China Bootcamp 2.0 at Peking University.
-On 18 November 2019 accountancy firm KPMG announced it would not be renewing its sponsorship of Andrew's entrepreneurial scheme Pitch@Palace, and on 19 November Standard Chartered also withdrew its support.
+In 2014, Andrew founded the Pitch@Palace initiative to support entrepreneurs by amplifying and accelerating their business ideas.
+Entrepreneurs selected for Pitch@Palace Bootcamp were officially invited by Andrew to attend St James's Palace to pitch their ideas and connect with potential investors, mentors, and business contacts.
+In May 2018, he visited China and opened the Pitch@Palace China Bootcamp 2.0 at Peking University.
+On 18 November 2019, accountancy firm KPMG announced it would not renew its sponsorship of Pitch@Palace, and on 19 November Standard Chartered also withdrew its support.

+Amanda Thirsk became chief executive of Pitch@Palace in November 2019, following Andrew's withdrawal from royal duties.
+Thirsk resigned as chief executive of Pitch@Palace in April 2020, and by early 2021, ownership was transferred to Knox House Trustees (UK) Limited, a company ultimately owned by Doug Barrowman.
+In 2023, ownership of Knox House Trustees (UK) Limited was transferred to Andrew's accountant Arthur Lancaster.
 In November 2025, Pitch@Palace Global entered the dissolution process, initiated by its director, following the winding-up of its UK arm in 2021.

-Andrew founded The Prince Andrew Charitable Trust which aimed to support young people in different areas such as education and training.
-In May 2020 it was reported that the Prince Andrew Charitable Trust was under investigation by the Charity Commission regarding some regulatory issues about £350,000 of payments to his former private secretary Amanda Thirsk.
-He also founded a number of awards including Inspiring Digital Enterprise Award (iDEA), a programme to develop the digital and enterprise skills, the Duke of York Award for Technical Education, given to talented young people in technical education, and the Duke of York Young Entrepreneur Award, which recognised talents of young people in entrepreneurship.
-Andrew was also involved with the private limited company the Duke of York's Community Initiative (known as the Yorkshire Foundation between 2005 and 2011) and with a charity of similar name, which operated to support voluntary organisations in Yorkshire and were dissolved in 2023 and 2024, respectively.
+Andrew founded the Prince Andrew Charitable Trust which aimed to support young people in different areas such as education and training.
+In May 2020, it was reported that the trust was under investigation by the Charity Commission regarding regulatory concerns about £350,000 in payments to his former private secretary Amanda Thirsk.
+He also established several awards, including the Inspiring Digital Enterprise Award (iDEA), a programme designed to develop digital and enterprise skills, the Duke of York Award for Technical Education, presented to talented young people in technical fields, and the Duke of York Young Entrepreneur Award, which recognised young entrepreneurial talent.

+Andrew was additionally involved with the private limited company the Duke of York's Community Initiative (known as the Yorkshire Foundation between 2005 and 2011) and with a separate charity of a similar name, both of which supported voluntary organisations in Yorkshire.
+The company and the charity were dissolved in 2023 and 2024, respectively.